Substance Abuse and Addiction Treatment Resources in Westerville

-When you return home from a drug rehab center in Westerville, OH or an alcohol rehab center in Westerville, OH, you can receive continuing support at recovery meetings.
+When you return home from a drug rehab center in Westerville, you can receive continuing support at recovery meetings.
 Recovery groups such as Alcoholics Anonymous, Narcotics Anonymous and SMART, as well as self-help groups for family and friends such as Al-Anon, Ala-Teen and Nar-Anon, have a demonstrated track record of assisting addicts who have their focus on sobriety and their family members.
 Whichever approach you decide to take, many experts have shown time-tested benefits to those who attend support meetings.

 - Westerville AA Where: 51 N. State St. Westerville, OH 43081

 - Central College Presbyterian Church Where: 975 S. Sunbury Rd.
 Meeting Center Westerville, OH 43081

 - Grace Evangelical Lutheran Church Where: 100 E. Schrock Rd.
 Westerville, OH 43081

 Narcotics Anonymous works in a similar format to AA, and it has a 12-step program to assist members achieve a drug-free state.
 The only qualification for membership is a desire to abstain from all drugs, including prescription opioids.
 There are at least three meeting venues for NA around Westerville.

 SMART Recovery Meetings

 SMART Recovery has a four-point program to aid with recovery from various addictions, including gambling and other activities as well as narcotics and alcohol.
 Its website says it “teaches self-empowerment and self-reliance,” and it features online meetings as well as in-person ones.
 SMART, which stands for Self-Management and Recovery Training, offers a practical, rational approach.
 It asks those seeking sobriety to consider the benefits vs. costs of using drugs or alcohol, and then to look at strategies if they decide to stop using.